Rational O(2)-Equivariant Spectra: Rational O(2) --Spectra

 \end{theorem}

 We can identify these localised homotopy categories more clearly.
-Note that for any $X$ and $Y$ in $O(2) \mcal \scal_\qq$ $[X,Y]^{O(2)}_\qq $ is a module over the ring $[S,S]^{O(2)}_\qq$.
+Note that for any $X$ and $Y$ in $ \osp$, the abelian group $[X,Y]^{O(2)}_\qq $ is a module over the ring $[\sphspec,\sphspec]^{O(2)}_\qq$ via the smash product.
 Hence we have the following isomorphisms of sets of maps in the homotopy category.

-We will find it useful to have versions of cyclic spectra and dihedral spectra defined in terms of modules over ring spectra.
-We can think of this as making the model category more complicated in return for a simpler model structure.